conduktor/conduktor-docs/docs/guide/reference/console-reference.md

 </TabItem>
 </Tabs>

-:::warning
+:::warning[Mandatory permissions]
-Make sure you set permissions for this user, otherwise it won't have access to Platform functionality (such as `Application Catalog` or `Data Policies`) and Kafka resources.
+Make sure you set permissions for this user, otherwise it won't have access to Console functionality (such as **Application Catalog** or Kafka resources.
 :::

-**Users checks:**
+**User checks:**

 - `spec.permissions` are valid permissions as defined in [Permissions](#permissions)

-**Side effect in Console and Kafka:**
+**Side effects in Console and Kafka:**

 - Console
   - User is given the associated permissions in the UI over the resources
 - Kafka
-  - No side effect
+  - No side effects

 ## KafkaCluster

-Creates a Kafka Cluster Definition in Console.
+Creates a Kafka cluster definition in Console.

 - **API key(s):** <Label type="AdminToken" />
 - **Managed with:** <Label type="UI" /> <Label type="CLI" /> <Label type="API" /> <Label type="TF" />